mtytel/vital/Install_for_Linux.md

 3. Click on “Get Vital” on the top of the web page.
 4. Under “Get Vital” click “Basic”.
 5. Create or log into an account as necessary.
-6. Under “Download “select “Linux (deb)”.
+6. Under “Download” select “Linux (deb)”.
 7. Open with Software Install.
 8. Open Vital.